Expats Talk about Health Insurance and Healthcare in Bali, Indonesia

 Will I need to travel to see a specialist?

 "One can get the right healthcare needed in any area you are in, but not all have the same superior quality like at BIMC.
 An efficient ambulance service is available at BIMC.
 Taxis run 24/7 and they are another option to use when in an emergency.
-It is so important to have health insurance as costs can be hefty if one is hospitalized for serious issues," remarked one expat in Bali.
+It is so important to have health insurance as costs can be hefty if one is hospitalized for serious issues," mentioned one expat in Bali.

 Are common prescription medications available in Bali?